koordinator-sh/koordinator/docs/proposals/scheduling/20220629-fine-grained-device-scheduling.md

 Then we will add a new `gpu-hook` in koordlet's runtimehooks, registered to `PreCreateContainer` stage.
 We will generate new GPU env `NVIDIA_VISIBLE_DEVICES` by Pod GPU allocation result in annotation.

-When we handle hot-update processing, we can handle the existing scheduled Pods without device allocation in pod's annotation.
-If GPU allocation info is not in annotation, we will find the GPU allocations from `ContainerResourceHookRequest`'s `Env`, and we will update all GPU allocations to Device CRD instance.

 The koord-runtime-proxy can see these Pod's env, we need koord-runtime-proxy to pass these environments to koordlet, and koordlet parse the GPU related env to find the concrete device ids.
-Then koordlet will update these information to Device CRD intance, which help scheduler to recover the deviceCache.

-Besides, the koordlet should report GPU model to node labels same as device plugin, this is in-case koordinator working without device-plugin.
+Besides, the koordlet should report GPU model to node labels same as device plugin, this is in-case Koordinator working without device-plugin.

 Finally, we should modify `ContainerResourceExecutor`'s `UpdateRequest` function in koord-runtime-proxy, and let new GPU env covering old GPU env.

+When we handle hot-update processing, we can handle the existing scheduled Pods without device allocation in Pod's annotation.
+If GPU allocation info is not in annotation, we will find the GPU allocations from `ContainerResourceHookRequest`'s `Env`, and we will update all GPU allocations to Device CRD instance.

 ### Compatibility

 As we know, the GPU scheduling in kube-scheduler side has no any different with other scalar resources.
 The concrete device-level assigning is done by kubelet and GPU device plugin, which will generate container's GPU env.

-Our design has no conflict with the above process. our device reporter will report koordinator GPU resources for kubelet updating node resources.
+Our design has no conflict with the above process.
+Our device reporter reports Koordinator GPU resources for kubelet updating node resources.
 Then we schedule device request in our new plugin with new device resource account.
-In pre-bind stage, we will update container resources with koordinator GPU resources, this is for kubelet to check resource limitation.
+In pre-bind stage, we will update container resources with Koordinator GPU resources, this is for kubelet to check resource limitation.
-We will also add device allocation information to pod's annotation.
-In node side, the k8s device plugin will first patch container env, but we will overwrite these envs in runtimeproxy by allocation result in pod's annotation.
+We will also add device allocation information to Pod's annotation.
+In node side, the k8s device plugin will first patch container env, but we will overwrite these envs in runtimeproxy by allocation result in Pod's annotation.

-If there is no GPU device plugin, the only different is in pre-bind stage, we will erase the origin-gpu-resource-dimension in container to pass kubelet resource limitation check.
-This will be a flag in scheduler side.
+### Upgrade strategy

+If using Koordinator GPU Scheduling to schedule GPU Pods in a brand new cluster, simply install Koordinator components.

+However, if you want to upgrade to Koordinator GPU Scheduing in an existing cluster, you need to avoid GPU devices being repeatedly allocated because of switching between different scheduling mechanisms.
+You need to pay attention to the order when upgrading:
+1. Install the Koordinator components.
+In particular, make sure that the koordlets are all started successfully.
+2. Stop the system or platform that creates the new GPU Pod.
+3. Stop the scheduler currently responsible for the GPU Pod and ensure that there are no pending GPU Pods in the current cluster.
+3. Wait a few minutes to ensure that each node's koordlet creates and updates the Device CRD.
+4. Modify all components that create GPU Pods to switch the schedulerName of the Pod to koord-scheduler
+5. Start trying to create a GPU Pod and verify the koord-scheduler GPU Scheduling scheduling result.
+6. Restore the system or platform that created the GPU Pod and the old scheduler.

+In the future Koordinator will provide a webhook to solve the upgrade existing cluster problem.
+The webhook will identify the GPU Pod and modify the schedulerName of the newly created GPU Pod to koord-scheduler.
+At the same time, the webhook will take over the Binding operation of the GPU Pod.
+If the Binding is not initiated by koord-scheduler, it will be rejected.

 ## Unsolved Problems